gorkhadev/gorkha.dev/syllabus/ruby/section-two/method.md

 ## Local Variable Scope in Method

 A method creates its own scope.
-And, the variable defined in the method are only accessible within that method and cannot be referenced from outside of method definition.

-Also, this local variable cannot access data outside of the method definition unless the data itself is passed as a parameter.
+A variable defined in the method are only accessible within that method and cannot be invoked from outside of method definition.

 ```ruby
 # we assume that the 'update_name' will update